hpi-schul-cloud/schulcloud-server/config/Readme.md

 We want to use the nestjs solutions over parsing configuration values for different states.
 This results in a new format for the default.schema.json file.

-We also want to put more environments values to database, to enable us to switching it without redeploys over our dashboard.
+We also want to put more environment values to database, to enable us to switching it without redeploys over our dashboard.

 ## Local setups

 You can use the .env convention to set settings that only work for you locally.
-For temporary checks you can add envirements to you terminal based on the solution of your IOS.
+For temporary checks you can add environments to your terminal based on the solution of your IOS.
-You can also add envirements for debugging, or if you run your applications over .vscode/lunch.json with:
+You can also add environments for debugging, or if you run your applications over .vscode/lunch.json with:

 ``` json
     "env": {